-Power: This is a powerhouse of a reel with a 6.2to1 retrieve to fight that fish away from all the structure they will try and dive behind.
+This is a powerhouse of a reel with a 6.2to1 retrieve.
+We need this to fight that fish away from all the structure they will try to dive behind.

-Drag: The latest Stella’s have all be upgraded for ultimate performance with a drag that is sublime.
+The latest Stella’s have all been upgraded for ultimate performance with a drag that is sublime.
 The Bassmans other favourite reels that have landed him more bass than I could dream about.
-The Shimano Stella pushes out an 11 kg of drag that is a serious amount of drag to wrestle the fattest of bass.
+The Shimano Stella pushes out an 11 kg of drag.
+That is a serious amount of drag to wrestle the fattest of bass.

-Weight: The weight is another trademark for the Stella weighing about the same sort of weight you’d expect from the highest of the high-end reels out there.
+The weight is another trademark for the Stella weighing about the same sort of weight.
+Nowadays, you’d expect from the highest of the high-end reels out there.
 The actual weight for this 4000 is 380g.

 Engineering: The Shimano Stella has had major technological advancements so it’s optimum in performance.
-With its AL Aircraft grade aluminium and a one-piece bail arm and super light power handle who could resist this beauty.
+With its AL Aircraft grade aluminium and a one-piece bail arm.
+The reel also has a super light power handle who could resist this beauty.

-Conclusion: Take out a second mortgage and put all your eggs in one basket.
+Take out a second mortgage and put all your

 Another classic reel from Shimano.
 Although nowhere near the same sort of spec as the Stella but if you’re just fishing a couple of times a week this is a great choice.

-Weight: Shimano seems to have the weight department in check.
-The Rarenium is by far no exception.
+Shimano seems to have the weight department in check.
+The Rarariun is by far no exception.
 The lightweight spool with its engineered holes makes the reel a comfortable ride.
 This is a favourite reel at Bass Masters Elite and is the Bassman spare just in case something goes wrong elsewhere.
-Not that it does but a great backup never the less.
+Not that it does but a great backup nevertheless.

-Engineering: For the price, engineering in the Rarenium is pretty faultless.
-This has powered in thousand of bass over the years with no hiccup ups.
+For the price, engineering in the Rarariun is pretty faultless.
+This has powered thousands of bass over the years with no hiccup ups.
 This is down to the Shimano engineering technology that makes Shimano the go-to reel for most lure anglers out there.

 The majority of the fishing for the Bassman this year has been off our local point (sorry guys I can’t tell you where he’d kill me) to be honest that venue is not for the faint-hearted anyway.
-He has caught fish around the 65cm stamp.
+He has caught a fare number of fish around the 65cm stamp.
 That particular area you would need a powerful reel of the Exist class otherwise you would lose your fish and your lure around the structure.
 Believe it or not, the fish seem to know where to run for cover.
-To be honest I loved hearing that reel screaming its little heart out and that Rarenium make a sweet noise…..fish on!
+To be honest I loved hearing that reel screaming it’s little heart out and that Rarariun made a sweet noise…..fish on!

 Shimano Exage 3000

-Now if your broke and haven’t got a lot of time to go fishing put this on your Christmas wish list lol.
+Now if you’re broke and haven’t got a lot of time to go fishing put this on your Christmas wish list lol.